diegomedflo/PowerBi-Dashboards/README.md

-# PowerBi-Dashboards
-Power BI Dashboards Portfolio – A collection of Power BI dashboards for data analysis practice.
-Includes screenshots and .pbix files.
+#Power BI Dashboards Portfolio

+This repository showcases my Power BI dashboards, created for practice and data analysis projects.
+It includes:

+📊 Dashboard Screenshots – Visual previews of the reports.
+📂 .pbix Files – Original Power BI files for further exploration.
+Feel free to explore, learn, and provide feedback! 🚀